furcateai/furcate-mesh/README.md

 # furcate-mesh

-**A LAN peer fabric for Pi-class hardware.**
+**A LAN peer fabric for edge nodes — Pi-class first, designed to grow into other edge hardware classes.**

-A LAN peer fabric for 2–32 Pi-class boxes.
+A LAN peer fabric for 2–32 edge boxes.
 Discover peers over mDNS, share models over a content-addressed transfer, and route inference work to peers that already have the model loaded.

+The protocol and trait surface are hardware-agnostic.
+Pi-class (aarch64 Linux, 1 GB RAM, intermittent network) is the primary target today because that's where the binary-size budget (~20 MB AArch64 musl static) and operational defaults are tuned — see [Hardware scope](#hardware-scope) below.

 ```
 furcate-mesh peer up                       # join the LAN mesh